 A Palestine refugee family’s story from Syria to Lebanon

 “We thought we were coming to paradise, but in fact, life here is hell.”
-This is the situation from many Palestine refugee families who are forced to flee the lives they set up and start over with nothing, in a brand new place.
+This is the situation for many Palestine refugee families who are forced to flee the lives they set up and start over with nothing in a brand new place.

 Amal says: “In Syria, I was at university studying trade and commerce but now I am the source of income for my family.
-I have a good education so I work teaching private lessons,” Amal.
+I have a good education so I work teaching private lessons."